drvinceknight/pom/README.md

-# Principles of meetings
+# 🤝 Principles of meetings

 This details principles for effective meetings, mainly based on two reference texts [1, 2].

-## Principles
+## 🚷 Principles

 ### Type of meetings

 There are 3 purposes a meeting can have [1, 2].
 To:

-1. Inform.
+1. ℹ Inform.
-2. Discuss.
+2. 💬 Discuss.
-3. Decide.
+3. 🤔 Decide.

 How a meeting takes place depends on what type of meeting it is.